 Payment options for self-financing Postgraduate and Undergraduate students

 Tuition fees are due and payable at enrolment.
-However, students are given three payment options:
+However, students are given two payment options:

-By two instalments - 50% at enrolment and 50% by 31 December.
+- Two equal instalments: 50% on enrolment and 50% by 31 December (31 May if you begin your course in January/February).
 There are no instalment arrangements or discounts available for courses of one semester.